 This Homemade Biscuit Mix can be used in any recipe that calls for Bisquick.
 Bisquick recipes usually call for milk so if you typically use the baking mixes that call for water, I have a recipe for that too – Amish Baking Mix with just a couple more ingredients.

 Sift the dry ingredients together, I do it twice to make sure it gets mixed well.
 Use a pastry blender or 2 knives to cut in the shortening or butter.
 You can use a food processor, but be careful not to over-blend.

-You can make this mix with whole wheat pastry flour or glutten free flour in place of the all purpose flour.
+You can make this mix with whole wheat pastry flour or gluten-free flour in place of all-purpose flour.